 Health information access is a basic healthcare need.
 Literacy, health-literacy, illness, aging, disability and language are all issues that can pose barriers to obtaining basic health information.
-This site contains health education materials in a number of languages and a variety of formats.
-They are being developed to provide health information for diverse populations in a variety of settings.
-We need your feedback!
+Healthy Roads Media develops and disseminates resources to provide health information for diverse populations in a variety of settings.

-There are many contributors to Healthy Roads Media.
-Our text is always from reliable sources and the information is reviewed regularly.
-Sometimes our partners provide both English and non-English text.
+Our content of the materials is always from reliable sources and the information is reviewed and updated regularly.
 We only accept translated materials that have been created through a quality controlled process.
-If Healthy Roads Media does the translation, then the work is carried out by certified translators, again through a quality controlled process.
+If Healthy Roads Media does the translation, then the work is carried out by certified translators, through a quality controlled process.
 We work to make sure that the translations are done in a way to make them easy-to-read and as accessible as possible to people with literacy challenges.
 High quality translation is a complex and difficult process, especially when trying to accurately communicate health information.
 We welcome any suggestions.

-Healthy Roads Media is currently based in New Brighton, Minnesota.
+Healthy Roads Media is currently based in Falcon Heights, Minnesota.

 Director: Mary Alice Gillispie, M.D.